Duo Makes Verifying Device Trust as Easy as 1-2-3

 Administrators want an easier way to verify the enrollment status of devices in corporate management systems without having to deal with digital certificates.
 And security practitioners want to ensure that critical applications are accessed only from managed devices.

-We’re excited to share that administrators can now use the Device Health application to easily enforce the Trusted Endpoint policies for devices that are Active Directory domain-joined or enrolled in Jamf Pro.
+We’re excited to share that administrators can now use the Device Health application to easily enforce the Trusted Endpoint policies for devices that are Microsoft Entra ID domain-joined or enrolled in Jamf Pro.
 Other device management tools will be supported soon — stay tuned!

 Duo’s Device Health application now collects unique device identifiers (UUIDs) and, at the time of authentication, verifies whether that device has been enrolled in the enterprise management system.
 This novel approach eliminates the need for device certificates, helping organizations balance security with usability.